sst/guide/_examples/how-to-create-a-flutter-app-with-serverless.md

 You should see a `0` printed out.

-## Setting up our flutter app
+## Setting up our Flutter app

 We are now ready to use the API we just created.
-Let's use [flutter-cli](https://flutter.dev/docs/get-started/install) to setup our flutter app.
+Let's use [Flutter CLI](https://flutter.dev/docs/get-started/install) to setup our Flutter app.

-If you don't have the flutter cli installed on your machine, check [here](https://flutter.dev/docs/get-started/install)
+If you don't have the Flutter CLI installed on your machine, check [here](https://flutter.dev/docs/get-started/install)

 {%change%} Run the following in the project root.